Lavanya28/CS410_EventDetection/README.md

 ###  -->

 ### 3. Spike Detection:
+Since we are only able to get the past 3200 tweets, we may not get older tweets for all of the 1000 users.
+Thus, we will try to concentrate on only looking at the spikes for spike detection in the more recent years.

 Our dataset in general poses two main challenges that make it difficult to detect spikes in the data.
 A global average would have a lot of noise and peaks computed based on this average would spike at points with no significant meaning.
 To address this issue, a dynamic value must be computed to allow detection of spikes in real-time.
 The algorithm we use is built on the 'smoothed z-score algorithm'; it takes in 3 input values, the lag, threshold and the influence.
 It constructs a moving mean and verifies if a data point is a certain number of standard deviation points away from the moving mean, this number of standard deviation is determined by the threshold variable.
 If it's a certain number of standard deviations away, we consider the data-point to be a spike.
 To determine how many data-points compute the moving mean, we use the lag variable.
 The influence decides how much impact the previous spike signal has on the detection at the current data-point.
 This algorithm proves to be very robust for our use case, as it constructs moving means and standard deviations that is capable of detecting spike values in the time-series for noisy twitter data.
 This concept was extended to both unigrams and word-pairs.
 To improve our results and provide better insight to users about the events trending on a particular day, we take the count of spikes on a per-day basis and provide users with the ability to filter based on individual dates.